The Babysitter’s Coven by Kate Williams

 The first three sentences in the Goodreads preview of this book are “A curmudgeonly professor journeys to a small town in the far north to study faerie folklore and discovers dark fae magic, friendship, and love at the start of a heartwarming and enchanting new fantasy series”.
 This sounds right up my alley.
 I didn’t know that curmudgeonly was a word, but now I have to figure out how to use this word more often.

 This will be a great reading month for me.
-In a few weeks, I will be going to a friend’s cabin and there’s nothing that I love more than sitting in the sun and reading a book.
+In a few weeks, I will be going to a friend’s cabin, and there’s nothing I love more than sitting in the sun and reading a book.

 How to Solve Your Own Murder by Kristen Perrin